 [Mahatma Gandhi Road Station.]

-At the moment there is only one metro line, in addition to the commuter railway.
+At the moment there is only one metro line on the Kolkata metro map, in addition to the commuter railway.
 There are now more metro lines under construction, with two more lines forming a junction at the central Esplanade area.

 The metro will also be extended to the airport.